Quantum simulation of particle creation in curved space-time: Conclusion

-We have presented a new platform for the detection of Hawking radiation using semiconductor technology.
-We have described in detail the steps required to have a horizon in the system, including the modulation of the charge density of a two dimensional electron gas, which is responsible for the change in speed of sound for surface acoustic waves travelling on the substrate.
-For a GaAs substrate, we have found the Hawking temperature to be on the order of $10^{-3}$ K. While this low temperature would be difficult to measure with current technologies, optimization of the proposed experimental set-up could bring it within current capabilities.
-We have briefly discussed one possible strategy to measure the quantum character of the emitted radiation using dynamic quantum dots, whose spin state populations would yield access to the Hawking temperature.
-We stress that a number of different alternatives to observe the evanescent waves could be pursued, as their detection is well developed in fields such as biosensing ~\cite{Sapsford2008}.
+We have presented a new semiconductor analogue system to simulate quantum effects in general relativity.
+Particle creation in this system is expected for a DQD moving with constant speed in the measurement substrate.
+The detailed steps to achieve this are discussed, including the charge density modulation of a two dimensional electron gas which is responsible for the change in speed of sound for SAWs travelling on the substrate.
+This in turn leads to \ahorizon~for SAWs seen by the DQD.

+We analyzed a measurement scheme to detect the created particles using the DQDs, whose steady-state spin populations differ from that of a thermal state due to their interaction with the created piezophonons.
+We stress that a number of different alternatives to observe the evanescent waves could be pursued, as their detection is well developed in fields such as biosensing~\cite{Sapsford2008}.
 However, these schemes must be adapted to allow for the characterization of the quantum nature of the associated SAW phonons.

+We note that the origin of the excess phonons in the moving frame is not clear.
+Further work to determine the cosmological nature of this radiation is still required.